sproof/docs/docs/schema.rst

               type: 'array',
               items: {
                 type: 'string',
-                description: 'Hashes of registration or receivers'
+                description: 'Hashes of the registration or the receivers' },
             },
-            },
             receiverAttributes : {
               type: 'array',
               items: {
                 type : 'string',
-                description: 'The attributes which are linked to an receiver, e.g., name, email, dateOfBirth,...'
+                description: 'The attributes which are linked to a receiver, e.g., name, email, date of birth etc.'
               }
             },
             receivers : {
               type: 'array',
               items: {
                 type: 'string',
-                description: 'Hashes of registration or receivers'
+                description: 'Hashes of the registration or the receivers' }
-              }
             }
           },